-Mark is Business Development Director at Star OUTiCO
+Mark is European Operations Director at Star OUTiCO.

 People are the lifeblood of our business at Star OUTiCO.
 Whether they are candidates looking for Star OUTiCO support to secure roles within pharma, devices or healthcare, or Star employees working with specific clients, we must continue to provide the very best talent to drive outcomes desired.
 The demands on these people in industry evolves as the landscape and environment changes to meet the needs of an ever-changing patient population.

 Chronic disease is increasing – sales representatives of the future will need to keep these patients at the forefront of their minds at all times.
 Representatives are no longer only tasked with selling Product A versus Product B for the commercial gains of the pharma organisation, but to be the trusted partner to the NHS, to be agile and adaptable and truly speak the language and understand need of the customer at-hand.